 Episode 3 of 10 for 10.
 Ready for another watch?
 This is a series from WatchGecko that sets out to inform you, the reader about 10 watches branching over 10 different categories that combined offer an extremely versatile, enjoyable and rounded collection.All together coming in at a value less than £10,000.
 Some watches may be more expensive, some may be extremely affordable but together they will all come in less than £10,000.

 The beater watch

-Next up is a type of watch which has somewhat been created from the watch community.
+Next up is a type of watch that has somewhat been created by the watch community.
 Unlike divers, chronographs and field watches, the beater watch is a little vaguer in its definition.

 Once you start growing a collection, the need for a 'beater' watch increases, which is where this article comes in...

 If you're invested in the watch community (which if you're reading this you probably are) you'll likely be very familiar with this watch.
 The SKX from Seiko has received success far greater than I imagine Seiko could ever believe.
 For a model that was introduced in 1996 alongside many other modern divers using the 7s26 movement on the surface, it may come as a shock to see why this specific model has risen to the success it has.